Set a real quit date

 Knowing that in advance helps you interpret the experience correctly instead of assuming you are doing something wrong.

-CDC notes that a healthcare provider may suggest medications to help manage nicotine withdrawal symptoms and cravings.
+CDC notes that a healthcare provider may suggest medications to help manage withdrawal symptoms and cravings.

 No. CDC states that no e-cigarette has been approved by the FDA as a smoking cessation aid.